Planning a wedding can be so stressful that some couples forget to make it FUN!

-Music plays such a big part in your wedding day; make sure your DJ is creating the right atmosphere right from the start and keeping that vibe going all night.
+Music plays such a big part in your wedding day, but there’s so much more to a DJ than pushing “Play.”
+Make sure your DJ is creating the right atmosphere right from the start and keeping that vibe going all night.

 Use these wedding DJ tips to both help pick a DJ and refine your vision so your wedding unfolds exactly as you always dreamed.